antonfirsov/docs/2023/11-Nov/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8.md

 builder.Build().Run();
 ```

 This code executes because the `AppHost` is your startup project.
 It runs your projects, their dependencies and configures them appropriately allowing them to communicate.
 One of our goals is to remove ports and connection strings from your developer flow as much as possible.
-We do this via a service discovery [link] mechanism that allows developers use logical names instead of addresses and ports when making HTTP calls.
+We do this via a [service discovery](#service-discovery) mechanism that allows developers use logical names instead of addresses and ports when making HTTP calls.
 You can see here that I name my API `apiservice` then pass that as a reference to the frontend and can then use `apiservice` as a name when making HTTP calls via `HttpClientFactory`.
-The calls made using this method will also automatically retry and handle transient failures thanks to an integration with the Polly project [link].
+The calls made using this method will also automatically retry and handle transient failures thanks to an integration with the [Polly project](https://github.com/App-vNext/Polly).

 The AppHost sets up your application dependencies and requirements, and .NET Aspire tooling fulfills those in your dev loop.